-Material on this page reflects the most recent 2015-2016 College Catalog (page 126), and contains the curriculum used for students currently enrolled in the Radiography program.
+Material on this page reflects the most recent catalog and contains the curriculum used for students currently enrolled in the Radiography program.
 The college reserves the right to make changes in catalog information when necessary and to correct errors.

 The following prerequisite courses must be in progress or completed with a grade of "C" or better by the application deadline (March 1) for the radiography program.
 Students are encouraged to contact the radiography program faculty directly for program-specific questions.